frederic-perez/AmE-dictionary/data/dictionary.md

 __crest__ _v_ _The Fox River is expected to crest Tuesday._
 __crestfallen__ _adj_ :six: Dispirited and depressed; dejected.
 __crevasse__ _n_
-__crevice__ _n_ :four: (crevices) A narrow opening or fissure, especially in a rock or wall. _Many creatures hide in crevices in the rock._ _Syn_ crack, fissure, cleft, chink, interstice, cranny, nook :es: resquicio, hoyo
+__crevice__ _n_ :five: (crevices) A narrow opening or fissure, especially in a rock or wall. _Many creatures hide in crevices in the rock._ _Syn_ crack, fissure, cleft, chink, interstice, cranny, nook :es: resquicio, hoyo
 __crew cut__ _n_ :three::hammer: _A tall crew cut._
 __crewcats__
 __crib__ _n_ :six: __2a__ A small building, usually with slatted sides, for storing corn. __b__ A rack or trough for fodder; a manger. __c__ A stall for cattle. __10__ _n informal_ A literal translation used in studying a foreign language (often used illicitly).